 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, highly actionable skill with excellent workflow clarity including verification steps, decision trees, and error recovery.
-The main weakness is length — at ~180 lines, some sections (particularly token setup and headless API examples) could be extracted to referenced files to improve conciseness and progressive disclosure.
-The decision tree and chaining patterns are particularly well done.
+Its main weakness is length — the token-obtaining OAuth flow, headless API curl examples, and script-finding boilerplate could be moved to referenced files to improve conciseness and progressive disclosure.

 Suggestions

-Consider moving the headless API curl examples to a separate HEADLESS.md reference file, keeping just the decision criteria (headless vs CDP) in the main skill.
+Move the 'Obtaining tokens' OAuth flow instructions and headless API curl examples to a separate HEADLESS.md reference file, keeping only a brief summary and link in the main skill.

 | Dimension | Reasoning | Score |